Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Gusle is a folk instrument of the Dinaric region of the southern Balkans and neighboring countries, consisting of one or two strings and a bow.
 The sound is produced by pulling the bow across the strings and is usually made from maple, walnut, or ash, with only one log from a quarter of the tree hollowed out.

-The origin of gusle players is tied to the South Slavs’ arrival in the Balkans or with Illyrians.
-Gusle are an essential part of Croatian culture because all the important events in Croatian history are celebrated in songs by minstrels.
-They represent a symbol of resistance to strangers, like the Turks.
+The origins of the gusle are debated and linked to early South Slavic and pre-Slavic traditions.
+Gusle are an essential part of Croatian culture because important events in Croatian history are celebrated in minstrel songs.

-This particular souvenir is a beautiful decoration for any home and a reminder of Croatian history’s glory days.
+This particular souvenir is a beautiful decoration for any home and a reminder of Croatia’s glorious history.
 It will bring people of Dinaric origins back to their roots, reminding them of their fathers, and perhaps inspire a desire to learn how to play for themselves.

 28. Brački Kamen/Brac Stone Items